Mmarcelinho/Mmarcelinho.github.io/content/Posts/Protegendo e mantendo suas senhas seguras com BCrypt.md

 ### Exemplo 2: Verificando a Senha no Login

-No exemplo a seguir, mostramos como verificar a senha durante o processo de login do administrador:
+No exemplo a seguir, mostramos como verificar a senha durante o processo de login do `Usuário`:

 ```csharp
 private readonly IEncriptadorDeSenha _encriptadorDeSenha;